top of page

 Why Small Businesses Are Being Targeted

-You might think your business is too small to be a cybercriminal's target – but 43% of cyberattacks actually hit small businesses.
-Why?
-Because small teams often don't have full-time IT support or proper protections in place.
+You might think your business is too small to be a target for cybercriminals.
+However, 43% of cyberattacks actually hit small businesses.
+Why is this the case?
+Small teams often lack full-time IT support and proper cybersecurity measures.

 Many solopreneurs and nonprofits operate under a false sense of security.
-But without a proactive plan, you're left vulnerable to common threats like data breaches, ransomware, and phishing attacks.
+Without a proactive cybersecurity plan, you are vulnerable to threats like data breaches, ransomware, and phishing attacks.

 What Makes Small Businesses Vulnerable?